Adesdesk/CandyMachine/README.md

 ## Description

-Creating a Candy Machine UI for a deployed Candy Machine NFT Contract used for minting and enabling users to pay in a custom created SPL token to pay for the mint!
+Creating a Candy Machine UI for a deployed Candy Machine NFT Collection contract used for minting and enabling users to pay in a custom created SPL for the mint!
 ## Getting Started

 Open your favorite terminal and change the current working directory to the location where you want this repository to be cloned.